 Laboratory cabinetry comes in a variety of materials, with something offered for every lab type.
 The type of experiments you complete will dictate the type of cabinet material you choose for the lab.

-One option is stainless steel metal lab cabinets.
-These cabinets are durable and efficient for laboratories that require decontamination.
+One option is metal lab cabinets.
+These cabinets are durable and efficient for laboratories that require chemical resistance.
 Cabinetry of this type can be stationary or mobile and the metal can easily be cleaned and holds up to certain types of spills.

 Another option is wood cabinetry.
 In a laboratory setting, the cabinetry is usually created from birch or oak, even high-grade plywood.
 Wood cabinetry can stand the test of time, providing a sturdy and durable base for your storage needs.

 Plastic laminate is another useful material for a laboratory setting.
 This material comes in several colors and sometimes patterns to create an interesting visual look in the laboratory space.
-The laminate is durable and can withstand certain chemicals and testing materials.
+The laminate is durable and can withstand certain chemicals and testing materials however has a short lifespan.

 When it comes to corrosive or wet lab environments, phenolic resin cabinets work best.
 This material is highly durable and is used often by labs looking for a custom configuration.